 “The Greatest Show On Earth”, indeed.

 Investment advisory services offered through Robertson Stephens Wealth Management, LLC (“Robertson Stephens”).
-Robertson Stephens is an SEC-registered investment advisor and wholly owned subsidiary of Robertson Stephens Holdings, LLC.
+Robertson Stephens is an SEC-registered investment advisor and wholly owned subsidiary of Robertson Stephens Holdings, LLC (“RSH”).
+RSH is majority-owned by investment funds managed by partners of Long Arc Capital, LP (“LAC”), a private equity investment firm, and receives management and strategic advisory services from LAC-related entities.
 The information contained within this letter was carefully compiled from sources believed to be reliable, but Robertson Stephens cannot guarantee its accuracy or completeness.
-This material and the views expressed here are for general informational purposes only and have not been tailored to the needs of any specific investor.
+This material is for general informational purposes only, does not constitute investment advice or a recommendation or offer to buy or sell any security, has not been tailored to the needs of any specific investor, and should not provide the basis for any investment decision.
 Information, views and opinions are current as of the date of this presentation and are subject to change.
 Indices are unmanaged and reflect the reinvestment of all income or dividends but do not reflect the deduction of any fees or expenses which would reduce returns.
 Past performance does not guarantee future results.
 Investing entails risks, including possible loss of principal.
 Robertson Stephens does not provide tax advice and any discussion of U.S. tax matters should not be construed as tax-related advice. © 2019 Robertson Stephens Wealth Management, LLC.
 All rights reserved.
+Robertson Stephens is a registered trademark of Robertson Stephens Wealth Management, LLC in the United States and elsewhere.